EesaORCA/Cavity-Locking/README.md

 ##Lockinscript.py and LockinscriptPIDscan.py

 Both are used for scanning the cavity and performing lock-in detection across a range of modulation depths.
 Difference is how the piezo is scanned and subsequently measure.
 For Lockinscript.py the piezo is modulated by an asg ramp whilst a scope trace reads for the duration of the ramp.
-This is a fast measurement a la scop (as fast as you set the ramp to be)
+This is a fast measurement a-la oscilloscope (as fast as you set the ramp to be) but you are limited to the 16384 (2^14) ADC codes within a single RP DAQ memory bus for both the ramp and scope.
+The ramp particularly adds digitisation noise to the scans.

+Meanwhile, LockinscriptPIDscan.py uses the same scanning technique as the LOCKBOX whereby the PID module is initialised with P=I=D=0 and then pid.ival (the output voltage) is stepped across a range.
+Scope and IQ are still used but for pointwise measurements for each scan step.